GNFR Spend Optimization in the Retail Industry

 A McKinsey report titled ‘Beyond Procurement: Transforming Indirect Spend in Retail’ mentions that indirect spending can comprise up to 10-15% of sales on average and are far from optimized.

-Controlling indirect spending requires spending visibility.
+Controlling indirect spending requires spend visibility.
 Siloed procurement treatments in GNFR categories prevent optimization of indirect spend, which could contribute significantly to cost savings, up to 1-2% of return on sales.

 Procurement, especially procurement analytics and digital sourcing capabilities involving data insights and fact-based decision-making, can contribute significantly towards retail marketing’s efforts towards managing indirect spending.
 Two areas of improvement –